 On September 19, 2013, the Company entered into a binding letter of intent to sell its interest in its wholly owned Brazilian subsidiary which holds the right to acquire 100% interest in the Marcionilio property in Brazil.
 In consideration, the Company will receive 2% net smelter royalty on any future production.
-This transaction is subject to shareholder and regulatory approval.
+This transaction is subject to shareholder and regulatory approvals.

 As the Company is still in exploration stage and non-revenue producing, the Company has experienced losses since its inception.
-During the year ended June 30, 2013, the Company recorded a net loss of \$566,367.
-As of June 30, 2013, the Company has accumulated deficit of \$4,973,002.
+During the three months ended September 30, 2013, the Company recorded a net loss of \$37,057.
+As of September 30, 2013, the Company has accumulated deficit of \$5,010,059.
 The Company can meet its current commitments as they become payable, but any future commitments including the completion of acquisitions, exploration and development of mineral properties and projects, is dependent on the ability of the Company to obtain the necessary financing.
-As of June 30, 2013, the Company had a working capital of \$174,955.
-The Company may need to raise additional funds to maintain the Company's operation for the next twelve months.
+As of September 30, 2013, the Company had a working capital of \$137,966.
+The Company needs to raise additional funds to maintain the Company's operation and property acquisition for the next twelve months.